Porto Travel Guide 2020: Things to Do in Porto

-Porto has become one of the trendiest destinations in 2019 and one of the most instagrammable European cities thanks to its colors, blue tiles and clear charm.
-Plus, it’s an affordable destination, friendly and welcoming, and it’s really well connected internationally with direct flights.
+Porto has become one of the trendiest destinations in 2019 and one of the most instagrammable European cities thanks to its colors, blue tiles and bohemian charm.
+On top of that, it’s an affordable destination, welcoming and really well connected with international direct flights.

 Do you need any more reasons to visit Porto?

-Keep reading to find out everything you need to know about Porto: what to do, what and where to eat, where to stay, shopping recommendations and packing tips!
+If you’ve already booked your ticket, you’re in the right place.
+On this post you will find out everything you need to know to plan your trip to Porto: what to do, what and where to eat, where to stay, shopping recommendations and packing tips!

 Porto must visit places